saketadhau/academic-kickstart/content/author/admin/_index.md

 +++

-My current research focuses on <i>"Surrogate optimizers for computationally robust and fast online optimization."</i> I am persuing my Ph.D. under the supervision of Prof. Sigurd Skogestad co-supervised by Dinesh Krishnamoorthy.
+My project, "Surrogate optimizers for computationally robust and fast online optimization", is a part of IKTPLUSS, supervised by <a href="https://folk.ntnu.no/skoge/">Prof. Sigurd Skogestad</a>.